diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+The fusion of optical coherence tomography (OCT) and fundus modality information can provide a comprehensive diagnosis for retinal artery occlusion (RAO) disease, where OCT provides the cross-sectional examination of the fundus image.
+Given multi-modal retinal images, an anomaly diagnosis model can discriminate RAO without the need for real diseased samples.
+Despite this, previous studies have only focused on single-modal diagnosis, because of: 1) the lack of paired modality samples; and 2) the significant imaging differences, which make the fusion difficult with small-scale medical data.
+In this paper, we describe how we first built a multi-modal RAO dataset including both OCT and fundus modalities, which supports both the anomaly detection and localization tasks with pixel-level annotation.
+Motivated by the powerful generalization ability of the recent visual foundation model known as the Segment Anything Model (SAM), we adapted it for our task considering the small-scale property of retinal samples.
+Specifically, a modality-shared decoder with task-specific tokens is introduced to make SAM support the multi-modal image setting, which includes a mask token for the anomaly localization task at the pixel level and a fusion token for the anomaly detection task at the case level.
+Since SAM has little medical knowledge and lacks the learning of the “normal” concept, it is infeasible to localize RAO anomalies in the zero-shot manner.
+To integrate expert retinal knowledge while keeping the general segmentation knowledge, general anomaly simulation for both modalities and a low-level prompt-tuning strategy are introduced.
+The experiments conducted in this study show that the adapted model can surpass the state-of-the-art model by a large margin.
+This study sets the first benchmark for the multi-modal anomaly detection and localization tasks in the medical community.
+The code is available at https://github.com/Jingtao-Li-CVer/MMRAD.
 </details>

 - *[[AAAI 2025]](https://arxiv.org/pdf/2412.17297) **Revisiting Multimodal Fusion for 3D Anomaly Detection from an Architectural Perspective**